-I can’t review the best parallettes without mentioning this great multi-purpose product first because it’s perfect for strengthening your core, building lean muscle and burning fat.
-I believe it may be best for beginner to intermediate calisthenics and gymnastics enthusiasts.
+I believe that it may be best for beginner to intermediate calisthenics and gymnastics enthusiasts.

-Its solid construction supports over 400 pounds and provides you with safety even when performing advanced bodyweight movements.
+Its solid construction supports over 400 pounds and provides you with safety even when performing advanced exercises and bodyweight movements.
 Plus, the rubber feet edges ensure superior stability.

 It also features a durable solid foam grip, which increases friction for firmer gripping and minimizes your hand and arm fatigue.